-Live data feed provides you with a streaming, chronological, real-time view of all your raw and defined Heap events.
-This is a great tool for QAing that your Heap SDK is installed correctly and that your event definitions are working properly.
+Live data feed provides you with a streaming, chronological, real-time view of all your raw and labeled Heap events.
+This is a great tool for QAing that your Heap SDK is installed correctly and that your event labels are working properly.

-To see your Live data feed, click Live data feed under Data Management in the main nav.
+To see your live data feed, click Live data feed under Data in the main nav.
 When you first launch the page, you’ll see events start to scroll automatically.
 You can pause and unpause the live stream by clicking the Pause/Resume button.

 You can also clear your feed for testing by clicking the Clear Feed button.

 Toggling Show only my events limits the events shown by two specific properties: browser and IP address.
 If other users have the same combination of IP address and browser details as you—which can happen, especially in a corporate setting where browsers are managed by IT and everyone is on the same physical network—their data will also appear in Live data feed when this toggle is switched on.
 The best workaround is to filter results by your identity or User ID.

 As a workaround for filtering for your events, you can filter on your own Heap user ID, found by typing

 heap.userId into the developer console while on your website.

 If you attempt to use Visual labeling and Live data feed at the same time, the Visual labeling mode will ignore Heap and prevent it from capturing your actions.
 Accordingly, Live data feed won’t show any actions either.
 This is to protect your data from getting muddled.